Olivier Sarr

-Olivier Sarr (/oʊˈlɪvjeɪ ˈsɑːr/ oh-LIV-yay-_-SAR, /fr/; born 20 February 1999) is a French professional basketball player for the Raptors 905 of the NBA G League.
+Olivier Sarr (/oʊˈlɪvjeɪ ˈsɑːr/ oh-LIV-yay-_-SAR, /fr/; born 20 February 1999) is a French professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
 He played college basketball for the Wake Forest Demon Deacons and Kentucky Wildcats.
-He is the older brother of basketball player Alex Sarr.
+He is the older brother of Washington Wizards basketball player Alex Sarr.

 Early life and career

 Sarr started playing basketball at age three with his father, a former player, and drew inspiration from Hakeem Olajuwon.
 He played for club teams Bouscat and TOAC before joining INSEP, a sports institute in Paris.
 He competed for Centre Fédéral in the Nationale Masculine 1 and represented INSEP at the Adidas Next Generation Tournament.
 Sarr moved to the United States when he was 15 years old.
 He was considered a four-star recruit by Scout and committed to Wake Forest over offers from California, Vanderbilt and UCF.

 College career

 Sarr averaged 3.2 points and 3.0 rebounds per game as a freshman at Wake Forest.
 He gained 20 pounds going into his sophomore season.
 As a sophomore, Sarr started 16 games and averaged 6.2 points and 5.5 rebounds per game, leading the team with 25 blocks.
 On 29 February 2020, Sarr scored a career-high 37 points and grabbed 17 rebounds in a 84–73 victory over Notre Dame.
 As a junior, Sarr averaged 13.7 points and 9.0 rebounds per game and had 11 double-doubles.
 He was named to the Third Team All-ACC.
 After coach Danny Manning was fired, Sarr entered the transfer portal.
 In May 2020, he announced he was transferring to Kentucky after receiving interest from Duke, Baylor, Florida State and Gonzaga.
 Sarr applied for a waiver for immediate eligibility at Kentucky.
 He, along with fellow transfer Jacob Toppin, received immediate eligibility on 21 October 2020.
 Sarr averaged 10.8 points, 5.2 rebounds and 1.2 blocks per game.
 He declared for the 2021 NBA draft, forgoing the additional season of eligibility granted by the NCAA due to the COVID-19 pandemic.